• Orbits, Quadrature © Martin Hieslmair

 The project focuses on sensemaking in digitalization processes, especially in the interaction with digital twins and robotics.
 Artistic engagement – with a specific focus on dance and performance – is central to the research method to gain insights into the embodiment and relevance of aesthetic/sensory knowledge in sensemaking processes.
 Thereby the team aims at advancing understanding of the mechanisms underlying artful articulation and sensemaking in digital transformation projects by examining the socio-technical design and development process through the lens of digital twins (DT).
 Moreover, a special focus will be on researching aesthetics, aesthetic experiences and embodied knowledge in relation to sensemaking processes.
 Find more information on the project webpage.

-Cosmological Events: Star-Pacing Songs
+Cosmic Elements: Star-Pacing Songs

-Claudia served as one of the three main curators of the exhibition “Cosmological Events: Star-pacing Songs”.
+Claudia served as one of the three main curators of the exhibition “Cosmic Elements: Star-pacing Songs”.
 Together with Iris Long she contributed as art curators.
 Additionally, the show brings in a broader view on experiencing the universe, with Angel An as astrophotography curator, and Lijun Gou as science co-curator.
 Group exhibition with 22 art-science positions (13 international artistic contributions, 9 works reflecting on scientific data, astrophotography, and experience of the night sky), 22 July 2023 till 8 October 2023, Times Art Museum, Beijing.

 Contributing artists are: Makoto Azuma, Ranjit Bhatnagar, Daniela Brill Estrada, Anna Hoetjes, Eli Joteva, Enjoy the Lunar Soil, Yiannis Kranidiotis, Liang Lanbo & Li Jiaying, Agnes Meyer-Brandis, Output, Quadrature, Victoria Vesna, Florian Voggeneder.